San Gregorio Atlapulco: San Gregorio Atlapulco, a town with identity

 Additionally to taking their Child to the mass, people also take their seeds of corn, beans, wheat, squash, pumpkin, among others, to ask for a good harvest and to never lack them; they also take candles, images and eggs.

-The second great celebration is the one of the neighborhood´s San Andres Saint, which is celebrated on the 30th of November.
+The second great celebration is that of the neighborhood´s San Andres Saint, which is celebrated on 30 November.
 It is believed that it is to honor the Saint, but the true is that it is to commemorate the founding of the place.
 The people in the neighborhood begin preparing and collecting contributions 2 or 3 months before to have what is necessary for the celebration.
 When the day comes, early in the morning, the families prepare the meal; later on they go to the "jaripeo" or horse show, there are fireworks and at night people dance in both chapels, in San Andres el Bajo the dance is for youngsters and in San Andres el Alto it is for adults; it is mentioned that this is the occasion for a collective drunkenness.

-Another big feast is in honor of the Saint Patron of the town San Gregorio el Magno, which is celebrated the 12th of March.
+Another big feast is in honor of the Saint Patron of the town San Gregorio el Magno, which is celebrated 12 March.
 This is an excessively lavish celebration.
 In this one the two blocks in the town antagonize to show who prepares the best party.
 The first day is for the first block and the second for the second one.
 This is a very important day for the "Atlamulquences", due to the fact that this day they up-date their identity, shaking hands with the old neighbors.
 Nine days after, the celebration finishes with a mass honoring the name of the Saint Patron.

 An important word for the town, because it is also part of its people identity, is "chicuarote" that has two meanings,1) hot pepper, and 2) stubborn or nasty.

 At 12:00 the mass honoring the Virgin begins and, after it, a mass honoring the Child is celebrated (in the churchyard and in a shrine the Child is placed).
 The Child´s new Christian steward in each neighborhood gets Him with flowers, balloons and music from the old Christian steward´s house.
 He is taken to the church going inside by the main entrance with their banners and the name of the corresponding neighborhood on them.
 (This happens outside the church while the Virgin´s mass is taking place).